TessFenn30/enterprise-homelab-ad-infrastructure-TessFennane/README.md

 # Enterprise Homelab – Active Directory Infrastructure

-Simulated enterprise IT environment built from scratch using Active Directory, Group Policy, File Server and PowerShell automation.
+Simulated enterprise IT environment built from scratch with Virtual machines using Active Directory, Group Policy, File Server and PowerShell automation.

 This project is designed to replicate real-world IT infrastructure scenarios, focusing on access control, user lifecycle management, and enterprise-grade configuration.